 Trying to decide on an insulation resistance tester?
 Not sure exactly which model, what features, or what output test voltage you need?

-There are six things to consider when deciding on the best insulation resistance tester, including:
+There are six things to consider when deciding on the best insulation resistance tester for your needs, including:

 - What equipment needs to be tested?

 - What are the voltage requirements?